SukhdevThukral/CommitCraft/README.md

 ## Features

 - Reads your **staged files** from Git
-- Generates **AI-powered commit messages** using your OpenRouter key
+- **AI-powered commit messages** using your OpenRouter key
-- Automatically commits each file with a relevant message
+- commits each file with a relevant message
+- conventional commits format
-- Easy one-command setup and use
+- Easy setup and use
+- Works in any repo

 ## Before:
 <img width="675" height="468" alt="image" src="https://github.com/user-attachments/assets/cedee043-5018-45ae-9bde-fae7c9dee4f7" />